PunkDevloPer/Bot_extranjeria_spain/README.md

 "//*[@id='tramiteGrupo[0]']/option[12]" = TRABAJO Y RESIDENCIA INICIAL POR CUENTA AJENA

-procedure of department of police "//*[@id='tramiteGrupo[1]']/option[2]" = POLICIA - RECOGIDA DE TARJETA DE IDENTIDAD DE EXTRANJERO (TIE)
+NOTE: in some provinces the procedure group changes, so it is advisable to investigate the page to find out if the procedure is in group 0 or group 1 procedure of department of police "//*[@id='tramiteGrupo[1]']/option[2]" = POLICIA - RECOGIDA DE TARJETA DE IDENTIDAD DE EXTRANJERO (TIE)